"

 *Please note that seeking legal advice as soon as possible is always important.
 As time goes by, witnesses may move or pass away, and obtaining corroborative or contemporaneous evidence may become more challenging (if additional evidence is necessary).

-• The first step is to contact a lawyer to investigate your circumstances and obtain advice on whether a viable common law damages claim may be available to you.
+• The first step is to contact a lawyer to investigate your circumstances and obtain advice on whether a viable common law damages claim may be available to you;

 • Generally speaking, if you have a viable common law claim, your lawyer will file a Statement of Claim with the appropriate court on your behalf, commencing proceedings.
 That claim is then served on the defendant institution for it to investigate and determine its response.
 From that point forward, the parties prepare their respective cases for hearing and attend to the court’s procedural directions until the matter proceeds to hearing and judgment or is otherwise settled out of court.